Skip to content

 artifacts:expire_in

-Use artifacts:expire_in to specify the artifact retention period.
+Use artifacts:expire_in to specify the artifact storage time.
 After the specified time expires, the artifact will be deleted.

-By default, the retention time is specified in seconds.
+By default, the storage time is specified in seconds.
 To specify time in other units, use the syntax from the examples:

 • '55'